 - If you eat lamb, make sure to drink plenty of water.

-- While cooking lamb, you must follow the recommended temperature and time guidelines.
-This will ensure you have cooked the meat to a safe internal temperature.
-You can prevent most food borne diseases by following the cooking guidelines.
+- While cooking lamb, you must follow the recommended cooking temperature and time guidelines.
+These handling guidelines will ensure you have cooked the meat to a safe internal temperature.

 Frequently Asked Questions